 [p1 Log(SKY) Log(FLUX) t + p2 Log(SKY) Log(FLUX) + p’1 Log(SKY) t + q1Log(Flux) t + p’2 Log(SKY) + q2Log(FLUX) + q’1 t + q’2] * Ytran / 2000,

-where t is the time the observation was executed (in modified Julian days, e.g. August 24, 2012 at 0h 0m 0s = MJD 56163.5), FLUX is the flux (in e-) measured within a 3-pixel aperture radius, SKY is the background level (in e-/pixel) measured as close as possible to the star, and Ytran is the number of parallel transfers to the serial register.
+where t is the time the observation was executed (in modified Julian days, e.g. August 24, 2012 at 0h 0m 0s = MJD 56163.5), FLUX is the flux (in e-) measured within a 3-pixel aperture radius, SKY is the background level measured as close as possible to the star, and Ytran is the number of transfers.

-The values of the coefficients derived using data from Cycle 17 through Cycle 20 are reported in the following table.
+The values of the coefficients (for 3 pixel aperture radius) derived using data from Cycle 17 through Cycle 22 are reported in the following Table.

 The updated formula was tested for different levels of background and stellar flux.
-Stars in the field range from ~100 to ~100,000e- (measured within 3-pixel aperture radius), depending on the exposure time.
+Stars in the field range from ~100 to ~100,000e- (measured within 3 pixel aperture radius), depending on the exposure time.
 The global accuracy is better than 3% for all background levels.
 Note that the global accuracy is measured averaging out all stars in the calibration field.
 In Fig. 1, we show the magnitude loss for 2000 parallel transfers (Y axis of the detector), for stars of different fluxes.
-The average sky level of 41 e- was obtained with an exposure time of 400s and the F606W filter.
+The average sky level of 40 e- was obtained with an exposure time of 400s and the F606W filter.
 This corresponds to a typical background level for science images.
 The black points are the losses measured when no CTE correction is performed (from photometry performed on DRZ files).
 The red points are obtained by correcting the photometry of stars on the DRZ files with the photometric correction formula.
 The blue points are derived using photometry on DRC files, i.e. corrected using the pixel-based CTE correction currently available in the MAST pipeline.
-Note that at the time of this analysis, the pixel-based CTE algorithm slightly overcorrects for CTE losses.